MostafaMahgoub/Bosta-Tracking-Shipping-System/README.md

 - `https://tracking.bosta.co/shipments/track/{trackingNumber}` (GET): Provides an endpoint that retrieve shipping information for a specific tracking number.

+## Testing

+To test the app, you can use the following tracking numbers:

+- Tracking Number 1: 7234258
+- Tracking Number 2: 13737343
+- Tracking Number 3: 67151313

+You can enter these tracking numbers in the app to simulate tracking and verify its functionality.

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.